"Please be aware that from now on GridKa-CA certificates will be issued only on Monday, Wednesday and Friday afternoon."

 A Grid user certificate (format X509) consists of a private key with a private password and a certified public key.
-The private key and the password is exclusively possessed by the user and is not known to the RA or CA at any stage.
+The private key and the password is exclusively possessed by the user and is NOT known to the Registration Authority (RA) or Certification Authority (CA) at any stage.

 A certificate is valid for one (1) year and can be renewed.
 Users get notified by the CA via email three (3) weeks before the expiration date.
 It is strongly recommended to renew the certificate before its expiration.

 The most frequent user issues for requests are:

 - The paper-based DESY IDENTIFICATION FORM has not been handed in yet (NOT needed for prolongations of certificates).

 - A non-working browser is used (Konquerer and Microsoft Edge are NOT supported).